 In the late 1990s, the Federal Emergency Management Agency (FEMA) initiated a Flood Map Modernization Program to convert the nation's existing outdated paper Flood Insurance Rate Maps (FIRMs) to a new digital format.
 In 2003, congress appropriated money for the project, with a goal of effectively completing digital mapping of the floodplains for 90 percent of the U.S. population by 2010.

-Communities were encouraged to take an active role through the Cooperative Technical Partners (CTP) Program, which allowed qualified communities, like Snohomish County, to direct selected flood hazard mapping projects themselves, using FEMA funding and standards.
+Communities were encouraged to take an active role through the Cooperating Technical Partners (CTP) Program, which allowed qualified communities such as Snohomish County to direct selected flood hazard mapping projects themselves, using FEMA funding and standards.
 FEMA agreed to fund up to 75% of future flood hazard mapping efforts.

 There are a number of benefits of having local communities involved in the remapping, including:

-- Routine local flood data collection means that changes in flood behavior can be identified and the need for updated mapping evaluated quickly.
+- The routine collection of local flood data allows the identification of changes in flood behavior as well as the need for updated maps.

-- Easier access and greater opportunity for public outreach throughout the project.
+- There is greater opportunity for public outreach and involvement throughout the project.

 - Additional hazard information can be incorporated onto the maps to increase public awareness of hazards (for instance, future flow predictions in urban areas).